chimpy-me/chimpy-me.github.io/_posts/2023-11-22-monkey-around-with-ml-part2-semantic_search.md

 ## How is Semantic Search Performed?

 Semantic search is made possible by the use of AI models that can generate output that represent things that humans can easily recognize -- the intent, context, meaning of something such as a newspaper headline.
-This is done by creating what are known as "embeddings" or "vector embeddings" (see this post -- [Monkey Around With ML and Library Data Part 1](/blog/posts/monkey-around-with-ml/) -- for a brief review)
+This is done by creating what are known as "embeddings" or "vector embeddings" (see this post -- [Monkey Around With ML and Library Data Part 1](/blog/posts/monkey-around-with-ml/) -- for a brief review).

 Embeddings are essentially a mathematical representation of the input that creates semantic meaning for the AI model.
 These embeddings are able to be compared to other embeddings -- finding how similar, or dissimilar they are to one another.
 To perform a query, an embedding must first be created for it.
 The embedding is then compared to other embeddings which are often stored in what are known as "vector databases" that offer indexing and efficient searches for this purpose.